Willie Smits: Other work

 Smits has continued to be involved in the study of the mycorrhizal fungi that improve the uptake of water and nutrients from the soil by the meranti tree.
 By using this fungus he has achieved faster growth of young seedlings.
 He is beside his current work for the orangutans at Wanariset, the chairman of the Gibbon Foundation and consultant for the Indonesian Orangutan Survival Program.

 In 2006 Smits launched TV 5 Dimensi, commonly referred to as TV5D, a North Sulawesi local television channel, based in Tomohon.

 An increasing amount of Smits' activity has been in disseminating information, outreach, education, and public awareness-raising, his talks for Qi Global and TED, being examples of this.

 Recognition

 Smits received the first non-Indonesian Satya Lencana Pembangunan Award (1998).
 He has the equivalent of a knighthood from the Netherlands for his conservation work, and was elected to the Ashoka Fellowship in 2009.

 In 2018, Smits was noted in the book Rescuing Ladybugs by author and animal advocate Jennifer Skiff.
 According to Skiff, Smits has facilitated as of 2018 the rescue of 1300 orangutans, has established 114 conservation projects in Indonesia, including "setting up sanctuaries in twenty-eight locations throughout the country".

 Writing

 Thinkers of the Jungle - The Orangutan Report: Pictures, Facts, Background gives an account of the life, behaviour and fate of orangutans.
-Alongside a wealth of information about this endangered species based on the latest research, authors Willie Smits and Gerd Schuster outline the threat to the orangutan's survival: economical and political interests, exploitation of nature and human ignorance and greed.

-The book is illustrated by more than 350 photographs taken by war photographer Jay Ullal.
+Authors Willie Smits and Gerd Schuster outline the threat to the orangutan's survival: economical and political interests, exploitation of nature and human ignorance and greed.
+The book is illustrated by more than 350 photographs by war photographer Jay Ullal.

-In August 2007 the publisher Herbert Ullmann set off via Singapore and Jakarta for Balikpapan in Borneo.
-There he visited two orangutan rehabilitation centres run by Dr. Willie Smits.
-He was impressed both by the orangutans themselves and by Smits' work in rescuing and rehabilitating them: "There are books that can be published, and books that have to be published."